Verdagon/VerdagonSite/src/draft/future-articles.md

 # Languages need to solve the right problems (STRP)

+(this all sounds good, but its channeling something that i'm not sure we want to channel. it doesn't have much substance that will resonate with users and move the needle. it might be better to appeal to their get-things-done sense first, build on that, and then show how it directly conflicts with making things correct.)

 It's easy for us in our little bubble to forget the people who actually use our languages.
 Ash is making games.
 Jen is making a note-taking app.
 James is making a forms-based web app.

 But when we talk about languages, we don't talk about things that will really help them make those things.
 We talk about things like zero-cost abstractions and mutability which are so far removed from what actually matters.